Marketplace shelves in a forge workshop holding glowing amber crate-boxes with abstract guild symbols, the extensions catalog

 What Extensions Add

 Extensions are packaged bundles of instruction files, agents, and prompts that add domain-specific guardrails to your project.
-Think of them as drop-in expertise for domains you haven't solved yet — instead of writing compliance rules from scratch, install a community extension and get pre-built knowledge.
+They give you drop-in expertise for domains you haven't solved yet: instead of writing compliance rules from scratch, install a community extension and get pre-built knowledge.

 Browsing the Catalog